Chile

 Duty of information and start-up activities

-- The statute of limitations is extended by twelve months if the omission of the reporting duties regulated by Article 68 is detected, in cases where the non-compliance is intended to avoid tax payment, conceal the taxpayer, or avoid the application of a special or general anti-avoidance rule
+The statute of limitations is extended by 12 months if the omission of the reporting duties regulated by Article 68 is detected in cases where the non-compliance is intended to avoid tax payment, conceal the taxpayer, or avoid the application of a special or general anti-avoidance rule

-- The obligation is introduced for banking and financial entities to provide information to the Internal Revenue Service (SII) when the account holder has verified that, within a single day, week, or month, more than 50 credits have been made from 50 or more different individuals or entities, or that within a six-month period, at least 100 credits from 100 different individuals or entities have been made.
+The obligation is introduced for banking and financial entities to provide information to the SII when the account holder has verified that, within a single day, week, or month, more than 50 credits have been made from 50 or more different individuals or entities, or that, within a six-month period, at least 100 credits from 100 different individuals or entities have been made.
 All of the account holder's accounts must be considered for counting the credits, and this information may serve as the basis for an audit process.